Frequently Asked Questions

 - I’ve been writing for a long time and want to develop my craft/skills.
 Look for a course labelled ‘for writers with experience’ or the ‘experienced writer’ category.

 - I’m not a student and I don’t have a degree, can I still take one of your courses?
 We welcome writers of all abilities regardless of experience and academic qualifications.
 If you have a hankering to write, then join one of our courses.

 - Your courses seem a little pricey to me, especially for struggling writers.
-At over £140 for an eight week course our prices might look a little expensive at first glance, this is true.
-We offer courses at full and concessionary rates that work out to about £18 per 2 hour session: this is roughly a meal for one with a drink, 6 cups of posh coffee or 2 paperbacks – all lovely things but with our courses you get to meet friends every week and in some of our venues the coffee’s free!
+At £120 for a six week course our prices might look a little expensive at first glance, this is true.
+We offer courses at full and concessionary rates that work out to about £20 per 2 hour session: this is roughly a meal for one with a drink, 6 cups of posh coffee or 2 paperbacks – all lovely things but with our courses you get to meet friends every week and in some of our venues the coffee’s free!
 We pay our tutors a decent hourly rate (higher than some education institutions) because they work hard preparing and delivering their classes, and we pay venue hire.
 Writing School courses often just about cover their costs.
 If a course is cancelled, it’s usually because, sadly, it hasn’t attracted enough participants to break even.

 - How do I book a course or workshop?
 You can book online through our website www.writingschooleastmidlands.co.uk by Paypal, Bacs transfer or cheque made payable to Writing School East Midlands and post to Course Bookings, Writing School East Midlands, 32a Stoney St, Nottingham, NG1 1LL.
 Tel: 0115 959 7929.

 - Nottingham only – unless indicated on the course description, you can also book all Nottingham courses over the counter at Waterstones.